solo-io/workshops/gloo/gloo/README.md

 ```

-Let save dex IP in an environment variable for future use:
+Let save the dex IP in an environment variable for future use:

 ```bash
 export DEX_IP=$(kubectl get service dex --namespace gloo-system  --output jsonpath='{.status.loadBalancer.ingress[0].ip}')
 ```
-Because we are using a local Kubernetes cluster In this example we need to configure the dex host to point to the Load balancer IP:
+Because we are using a local Kubernetes cluster, we need to configure the dex host to point to the Load balancer IP:

 ```bash
 echo "$DEX_IP dex.gloo-system.svc.cluster.local" | sudo tee -a /etc/hosts
 ```

-The next step is to setup the authentication in the Virtual Service, for this we will have to create a Kubernetes Secret that contains the OIDC secret:
+The next step is to setup the authentication in the Virtual Service.
+For this we will have to create a Kubernetes Secret that contains the OIDC secret:

 ```bash
 glooctl create secret oauth --client-secret secretvalue oauth
 ```

-Then we will create an AuthConfig which is a CRD that configure the authentication in Gloo:
+Then we will create an AuthConfig which is a CRD that configures the authentication in Gloo:

 ```bash
 kubectl apply -f - <<EOF